Artist statements can be cocky. The buzzwords about accolades and influences turn into a circle jerk written in third person.

 With time and life experience, my work has shifted and the edges have softened but the heart of it remains the same — when everything is painful and bleak, art reminds us that there’s still a way to laugh, to be sarcastic, to be ourselves, to enjoy our little corner of a crumbling world.
 It reminds us that it’s going to be okay.

 As a tattoo artist, I have had countless opportunities to witness the way tattoos can inspire, empower, comfort, encourage, and just look really really cool.
-I do not take this privilege lightly — to be trusted with turning people’s memories, passions, and experiences into a unique and permanent piece of art is humbling and life-giving for me.
+I do not take this privilege lightly.
+Being trusted with turning people’s memories, passions, and experiences into a unique and permanent piece of art is humbling and life-giving for me.
 I enjoy the collaborative process of design with my clients and look forward to turning a person’s internal visualization into reality.

 When I started my tattoo apprenticeship in 2005, my hunger for learning and creativity pushed me to develop an expansive skill set with multiple styles.
 I can appreciate artists who specialize in a single style, but truthfully I would get bored.

 I started working at Diego Tattoo Gallery in 2013 and found more than a job.
 There, I met and married the love of my life – the founder of Diego Tattoo – Diana DeAugustine.
-I entered into an exciting role working alongside her and our other kickass artists to continue growing and maintaining Diego Tattoo’s reputation as an all-inclusive shop that celebrates artistic creativity.
-We cultivate a positive environment for our employees and clients to express themselves and connect with the art of tattooing, mostly just by being good people.
+I entered into an exciting role working alongside her and our other kickass artists.
+We continue growing and maintaining Diego Tattoo’s reputation as an all-inclusive shop that celebrates artistic creativity.
+We cultivate a positive environment for our employees and clients to express themselves.

 I did say I love juxtaposition, and I believe there is nothing more stark and important than choosing to be a good kind person in a world so full of people and situations that aren’t.
 And so, that’s who I try to be and what I like to give back.

 If you’ve ever felt like life is gory, exciting, unsettling, joyous and satirical all at the same time, then you will probably connect to my work.
-If you’ve been told your sense of humor is misplaced or too dark, you’ll feel even more at home.
+You’ll feel even more at home if you’ve been told your sense of humor is misplaced or too dark.
 If you’ve spent countless hours researching cadavers and embalming to counteract your innate fear of death, then we might just be one in the same.

-I would be honored to create a new tattoo or commissioned art piece for you.
-Whether you want to make your life a little less boring or ensure that your family never wants to host gatherings at your house again, I’m your girl.
+I would love to create a new tattoo or commissioned art piece for you.
+I’ll make your life a little less boring and ensure that your family never wants to host gatherings at your house again.

 I welcome all the weird and beautiful parts of your vision with equal enthusiasm.

-If you’ve made it through all this eye fucking you’re probably flaccid and overwhelmed.
+By now, you’re probably flaccid and overwhelmed by all of this eye fucking.
 Thankfully the party’s over — for now.

 Other Fun Facts